BF/SF Super Reverb

 Diode rectifier – More clean headroom.

 This mod is for those who need more power, clean headroom and attack.
 It is very practical to carry with you those small Sovtek plastic adapters that quickly and easily replaces the rectifier tube.
 You’ll increase the power of the amp with a few watts.
 The diode rectifier will feed your amp’s filter caps with a higher and “faster” DC voltage compared to a tube rectifier.
 The fact that it delivers a slightly higher DC voltage to your power tubes (via the filter caps) means an increase of the tube voltage gain factor.
 When you hit a hard chord the preamp and power tubes will require energy and current is flowing from the DC filter caps which are charged up by the rectifier.
-If the recitifer can deliver more energy more quickly, you’ll have more power and attack.
+If the rectifier can deliver more energy more quickly, you’ll have more power and attack.

 Check also out Ted Weber’s “Copper Cap Rectifiers” that emulates the sag of a tube rectifier.